-St. Patrick's Day is right around the corner, so we decided to get in the spirit of the holiday with these adorable DIY Tin Can Leprechaun Hats!
+St. Patrick's Day is right around the corner, so we decided to get in the spirit of the holiday with this adorable Tin Can Leprechaun Hat craft!

 We love turning our recyclables into awesome crafts!
-While making our Yummy White Bean & Vegetable Soup (recipe coming soon!), we decided to turn our empty bean cans into festive tin can Leprechaun hats.
+While making our Yummy White Bean & Vegetable Soup, we decided to turn our empty bean cans into festive tin can Leprechaun hats.

 While we used tin cans to make this craft, we've seen this craft done lots of others ways, using toilet paper rolls (check our these adorable Toilet Paper Roll Leprechaun Hat Crafts) and even popsicle sticks (see How to Make a Leprechaun Hat Craft).
 The possibilities are endless!

 Simple Supplies & Very Few steps